 We devote a significant portion of our financial and human resources to research and development programs.
-As of August 30, 2003, we employed more than 150 people in our worldwide engineering, research and development department.
-Of these, more than 25 work in our materials and product testing research laboratories, where we conduct general materials research to enhance current products and strengthen our advanced materials knowledge.
+As of August 28, 2004, we employed about 135 people in our worldwide engineering, research and development department.
+Of these, about 24 work in our materials and product testing research laboratories, where we conduct general materials research to enhance current products and strengthen our advanced materials knowledge.
 The other engineering, research and development personnel perform product design and development in response to general market needs as well as specific industry and customer requests.
 Increasingly, customers ask us to conduct research and development to find materials, products and systems that meet their specific materials handling needs.